wcarc-on/wcarc-site/minutes/minutes202408.md

 ### Show and tell

--Bert gave a report about Club members participating in the first part of the ARRL 10GHz and Up contest.
+- Bert gave a report about Club members participating in the first part of the ARRL 10GHz and Up contest.
 The locations used were the Diefenbunker and the Numogate tower hill.

 ### Ask the Club